frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 The field contains boolean (true/false) data.

+**Native Representaiton**

+If supported, values `MUST` be natively represented by a data format.
+If not supported, values `MUST` be represented as strings following the rules below.

-If [native representation](../glossary/#native-representation) is a string, the values set in `trueValues` and `falseValues` are to be cast to their logical representation as booleans. `trueValues` and `falseValues` are arrays which can be customised to user need.
+The values set in `trueValues` and `falseValues` are to be cast to their logical representation as booleans. `trueValues` and `falseValues` are arrays which can be customised to user need.
 The default values for these are in the additional properties section below.

 The boolean field can be customised with these additional properties: